An Exact Solver for Submodular Knapsack Problems: Experiments.

 \subsection{Experimental setup and data.}

 All algorithms are implemented in C++ using the C++17 standard.
 The code is compiled with GCC version 13.3.0, using the -O2 flag to optimize for efficient machine code.
-To solve the linear integer problem~\eqref{prob2} in each call to $\sn$ in Algorithm~\ref{alg1}$^+$, we use Gurobi version 12.0.2.
-All experiments were conducted on a workstation with an AMD EPYC 7552 processor (48 cores, 2.2 GHz base frequency) and $503$ GiB of RAM.
+We used Gurobi version 12.0.2 to solve the linear integer problem~\eqref{e_prob2} in each call to $\sn$ in Algorithm~\ref{e_alg1}$^+$, and to implement the branch-and-cut algorithm ($\BC$) that solves the binary linear reformulation of \textsc{Submodular Knapsack-Constrained Maximization}.
+All experiments were conducted in single-thread mode on a workstation with an AMD EPYC 7552 processor (48 cores, 2.2 GHz base frequency) and $503$ GiB of RAM.
+The codes for our basic algorithm and the presented acceleration techniques are publicly available at \url{https://github.com/SabineMuench/An-exact-solver-for-submodular-knapsack-problems}.

-In line with~\citet{sakaue2018}, we report computational results for the following well-known benchmark problems:
+In line with~\textcite{sakaue2018}, we report computational results for the following well-known benchmark problems:

 \begin{enumerate}[label=(\alph*)] \item \textsc{Weighted Coverage} ($\cov$).
-Let $I=\{1,\dots,n\}$ and $E=\{1,\dots,m\}$ be a ground set of elements, with $m,n\in \mathbb{N}$.
+Let $I=\{1,\dots,n\}$ and $E=\{1,\dots,m\}$ be a ground set of elements, with $n,m\in \mathbb{N}$.
 Further, let $\{E_i\colon E_i\subseteq E, i\in I\}$ be a set of subsets of $E$.
 Each element $e\in E$ is associated with a value $v_e\geq 0$ and each $i\in I$ costs $w_{i}>0$.
 The \textsc{Weighted Coverage} problem consists of selecting a subset of $I$ with total costs less than or equal to a given budget $B$ to maximize the weighted coverage function

 \item \textsc{Facility Location} ($\loc$).
 Let $I=\{1,\dots,n\}$ be a set of locations and $M=\{1,\dots,m\}$ be a set of customers, with $n,m\in \mathbb{N}$.
 Each location $i$ is associated with some costs $w_i> 0$, and $v_{ij}\geq 0$ is the benefit that customer $j$ attains from a facility in location $i$.
 For a subset $X\subseteq I$ of locations, each customer attains the benefit from the facility in the most beneficial location.
-The objective is to select a subset of locations whose total cost does not exceed a budget $B\geq 0$, to maximize the total benefit of all customers, which is given by
+The objective is to select a subset of locations whose total cost does not exceed a given budget $B\geq 0$, to maximize the total benefit of all customers, which is given by

 \item \textsc{Bipartite Influence} ($\infe$).
 Let $I=\{1,\dots,n\}$ be a set of sources and $M=\{1,\dots,m\}$ be a set of targets, with $n,m \in \mathbb{N}$.
 Given a bipartite directed graph $G=(I\cup M, A)$, where $A\subseteq I\times M$ is a set of arcs, we consider an influence maximization problem on $G$.
 The probability that a target $j\in M$ is activated by a set $X\subseteq I$ is $1-\prod_{i\in X\colon (i,j)\in A} (1-p_i)$, where $0\leq p_i\leq 1$ is the activation probability of source $i\in I$.
 Every source $i\in I$ is associated with activation costs $w_i> 0$.
 The goal is to select a set of sources with total costs less than or equal to a given budget $B\geq 0$ to maximize the expected number of activated targets, which is formally defined by